Application for PIF

 The PIF application must be in writing and meet all the relevant requirements in section 153AA(2) of the State Development and Public Works Organisation Act 1971.

 These requirements include proof of the steps taken by the proponent during the negotiation stage to purchase the land and/or bring about the surrender of native title.

 Proponents must also pay the PIF application fee prescribed in the State Development and Public Works Organisation Regulation 2020 (PDF).

 Fee schedule 1 January 2020 to 31 December 2020

-Goods and services tax (GST) does not apply to these fees.
+- goods and services tax (GST) does not apply to this fee.

 The fees are adjusted on 1 January each year to reflect movements in the CPI over the 12 months to 30 September of the previous year.
 The CPI is based on the all groups index for Brisbane published by the Australian Bureau of Statistics.
 The CPI increase for fees payable in 2020 is 1.9%.

 The Coordinator-General is also able to recover from the proponent reasonable costs of any services or advice which the Coordinator-General considers necessary to either decide on an application or take other action in relation to the project.
 Goods and services tax (GST) is applicable.

 How to pay

 Payment can be made via cheque, care of